The Independent Agencies

 2/21

-Jacob Altik demands waivers to exempt DOGE staff from background checks, threatens to fire USADF board if demands are not materials.
+Jacob Altik demands waivers to exempt DOGE staff from background checks.
+He also threatens to fire the USADF board if DOGE’s demands are not met.

 2/21